All Episodes

 I'm doing good, and thanks for waiting.

-I think we got a crisis developing.
+I think we've got a crisis developing.

 It's a weekend.

-You got uh a number of nations that are going through uh turmoil right now, not only Egypt but Tunisia already fell.
+You got a number of nations that are going through turmoil right now.

-I think uh Iran might be behind it, even if they're not.
+I think Iran might be behind it.

 We do have to protect that right now.

-I think the Pentagon and the State Department, the White House should be considering sending a task force there to protect the shipment through the Suez Canal, especially with the price of oil the way it is.
+I think the Pentagon and the State Department, the White House, should be considering sending a task force there to protect the shipment through the Suez Canal, especially with the price of oil the way it is.

-And I think OPEC would appreciate this, and we could charge them back for this service to keep the free fl flow of supplies, especially oil right now.
+And I think OPEC would appreciate this, and we could charge them back for this service to keep the free flow of supplies, especially oil right now.

 So I think we have to get serious now and not fiddle while Rome burns.